mah0001/metadata-editor-docs-v2/documenting_general_instructions.md

 **Home** opens the project home page with its multiple frames, allowing project owners to select templates, manage files, and obtain summary information on the project.

 **Preview** shows all metadata entered for the project in one single page, in a non-editable page.

 ***Information on metadata (or Document description)***

+All metadata standards and schemas supported by the Metadata Editor include a set of elements intended to document the metadata itself.
+This set of elements is found in section *Document description* in the DDI (microdata), and *Metadata information* for other types of data.
+Although these elements are all optional, it is good practice to enter content in this section, if only on the author of the metadata and on the date it was generated.
+This information is not useful to the data users, but will be useful to catalog administrators to ensure traceability of the information stored in the metadata.

 ***Tags***